“Christmas won’t be Christmas without any presents!”

 And yes, it would seem Christmas wouldn’t be Christmas without any presents, especially for children.
 As for Jo and her sisters, they were lamenting the fact that their father was off fighting in a war and the family had no money for presents.
 At first, they begin to contemplate spending their own hard-earned money on presents for themselves, until they realize that self-sacrifice, giving to others, is actually more satisfying, and that spending Christmas in the company of family and friends is more valuable than any present they could receive.

 As we grow older, we too realize that Christmas is much more about giving than receiving, and very much more about being able to spend the holidays in the company of family and friends.
 But along with all that family gathering, we also have our traditions: some handed down from generation to generation, some new traditions which we start as our families grow and become more spread out.
-With Christmas almost here and in celebration of the release of The DeLuca Family Collection, I thought it would be fun to talk about family holiday traditions.
+With Christmas almost here, I thought it would be fun to talk about family holiday traditions.

 So what is your “Christmas won’t be Christmas without ______!”